Blevin Blectum: Career

 Blectum has released many solo albums, and released a CD/DVD Unseen Forces on Matmos's Vague Terrain label as part of multimedia band Sagan with J Lesser, video producer Ryan Junell, and Wobbly.
 In 1998 she worked at Orban testing radio processing units, in 1999 worked at Thomas Dolby's Headspace and Beatnik Inc. as a beta-tester, and in 2000 to 2004 worked as a sound designer at LeapFrog Enterprises and several smaller sound design companies in the San Francisco Bay Area.

 She has commonly worked with the software Ableton Live, Pro Tools, Max/MSP/Jitter, Apogee Duet.

 An avid bird enthusiast, Blectum quit music for several years and worked as a registered veterinary technician at the Medical Center for Birds in Northern California, before moving to Providence, Rhode Island in 2007.

 In 2013, she co-founded theatrical-electro-acoustic-chamber-ensemble The Traveling Bubble Ensemble with Michael Kelley, Elise Kuder, and Marjorie Gere.

 In 2011 she was artist-in-residence at WORM, a Rotterdam-based institute for avant-garde music and art.

 Her fifth solo LP/CD, Emblem Album, was released on Aagoo records on December 5, 2013.

 In November 2017 she released All Day I Dream About Singularity (vinyl and download) under the name Synopterus, on Darling Dada (Paris).

 Late 2020 saw the release of a remix track + video, for composer Kirsten Volness's album 'River Rising'.
 Music by Blevin Blectum, video by Alex P Dupuis.

 In 2021 she resides in Seattle, working by day as Senior UX Sound Designer for Echo Alexa Devices, and continues to perform and release music.
 A new solo record as well as Blectum from Blechdom ('Deep Bone') and Sagan ('Anti-Ark' on the Hausu label) albums will be released later this year.

 On 2023's OMNII, "Kelley has tempered her zanier inclinations and focused on the most sonorous and wonder-filled tones and otherworldly atmospheres of her career.
 It's a shame that Cosmos went off the air, as these tracks would make for an ideal soundtrack."

-Multitudes Of Venom is Kelley’s sixth album released under her Blevin Blectum alias, the second to drop on equally eccentric Los Angeles label Deathbomb Arc.
+Multitudes Of Venom is Kelley's sixth album released under her Blevin Blectum alias, the second to drop on equally eccentric Los Angeles label Deathbomb Arc.
 Multitudes Of Venom "features a live recording of a performance on Stanford’s KZSU radio, billed as a presentation of music from 2023’s Omnii, but you wouldn’t know from listening to it.
 Instead, Multitudes Of Venom features a heady collision of samples, signals and loops that speed and scramble across a universe of sonic possibility."

+Personal life

+Blectum is a science fiction enthusiast.